-The main obstacles to taking action on climate change are as follows: (1) informational: there aren't enough dependable, trustworthy sources of information about climate change; (2) financial: there are conflicting economic demands and the perception that taking action on climate change will negatively impact the ability to compete; and (3) regulatory: governments' inaction prevents them from creating the necessary regulatory framework to address climate change (Myers et al., 2020).
+The main obstacles to taking action on climate change as follows: are (1)informational: there aren't enough dependable. trustworthv sources of information about climate change; (2) financial: there are conflicting economic demands and the perception that taking action on climate change will negatively impact the ability to compete; and (3) regulatory: governments' inaction prevents them from creating the necessary regulatory framework to address climate change (Myers et al., 2020).